plancksecurity/foundation-planckJSONServerWrapper/README.md

 Let's discuss different attack / threat scenarios.
 I don't know which are realistic or possible, yet.

+### General ideas / improvements

+Currently the JSON Server Adapter writes its server token file in /tmp/, a world-readable, world-writable but "sticky" (than means: user A cannot delete files of user B) directory.

+It would be a big security win and prevent many possible attacks when we move that file into a directory that is only readable & writable by the user (0700 access rights on Unix, on MS Windows there are similiar concepts).
+The suggestion would be ~/.pEp/ which is already used by other pEp software components.

+So the server token file will move from /tmp/pEp-json-token-$USER into
+$HOME/.pEp/json-token on UNIX/Linux/MacOS and
+%LOCALAPPDATA%/pEp/json-token on MS Windows.

+The JSON Server Adapter also checks whether .pEp has 0700 access rights on unixoid systems.

 ### Attacker with the same user rights

 If the attacker is able to run his malicious code with the same user